FranciszekPin/chat-client/README.md

 # email-client
-Simple application allowing to do basic mail client operations
+Simple application allowing to do basic chat operations